NullifyDev/TerminHack/README.md

 ### Is TerminHack safe to run?
 Yes.
 The developer(s) intend to create a safe and enjoyable experience while ensuring that nothing bad or unintentional happens, and i can assure you that.
 This game __WILL NOT TOUCH YOUR CRUCIAL SYSTEM FILES, SETTINGS OR USER DEFINED DATA OR CHANGE ANY SETTINGS MADE BY THE USER OR THE SYSTEM.__ This game __will not__ go outside of your machine, and at most, will only check to see if wifi is enabled in order for the game to replicate offline mode.

-The game will only do video, audio as well as input related events such as fake disconnection of keyboard (features as such will be thoroughly tested by as many play-testers as possible to ensure that nothing hoes wrong.
+The game will only do video, audio as well as input related events such as fake disconnection of keyboard (features as such will be thoroughly tested by as many play-testers as possible to ensure that nothing goes wrong.
 Dont worry.
 If anything, you can follow some of the  report it back to me).

 ### Does it actually execute commands, malware and scripts?
 No, it will not.
 The game __will fake this__ using visual and auditory elements.